DxKNigHt69/ZerothTempsamdx/README.md

 Log onto the developer portal and get your client key and secret.

-Setup your credentials in transportapisdk.xml
+Setup your credentials in transportapisdk.xml in values/transportapisdk.xml

 ```xml
 <resources>